WangzcBruce/DHD/README.md

 ## Code Availability

-The implementation code is now accessible for public use and contribution.
+The implementation code is now available.

 ### Latest News
 **"Drones Help Drones"** has been accepted as a Poster at the **Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS 2024).**